farhaad37/simple_backdoor/README.md

 # simple_backdoor
-SImple backdoor script for reverse connection.
+Simple backdoor script for reverse connection.
+Download the code and convert it into exe for windows.

+# Requirements
+pip install subprocess
+pip install socket